nskatti1/Fast-Robots/docs/lab7.rst

 Acknowledgements
 -----------------------------
 Thank you to the course staff for their help and my fellow classmates for using ed discussion.
 It has been very helpful.
 I used ChatGPT to help debug code and also create a barebones outline of this report before filling in all the details(it created the headers).
+It also helped debug my plots.